 Place remainder of the cookies over the layer of pudding.

-Drain the cherries.
 Sprinkle the cherry juice over the cookies.

 Place a layer of fruit (cherries, additional bananas and additional pineapple, if any) over the second layer of cookies.